Based on SolarEdge’s HD-Wave technology, the Genesis single-phase inverters from SolarEdge give you a safer and cost-effective solution for your home.

 1. SolarEdge Systems up to 5kW

-When your solar installation is completed your existing meter needs to be replaced with a new bi-directional solar meter (Solaray will typically organise this for you).
-If you have three phase power this meter will be a three phase digital meter, and it will replace your existing meter (or meters if you have three old analogue meters).
+When your solar installation is completed your existing meter needs to be replaced with a new bi-directional solar meter (your energy retailer will typically organise this for you).
+If you have three-phase power this meter will be a three-phase digital meter, and it will replace your existing meter (or meters if you have three old analogue meters).
 Typically your new meter will be the Atlas EDMI polyphase meter or similar.

-2. SolarEdge Systems from 5kW up to 6.5kW
+2. SolarEdge systems from 5kW up to 6.6kW

-By supersizing the panel array, the Solaray design team are able to maximise system efficiency, as the system reaches its maximum output sooner and then stays there for as longer.
+By supersizing the panel array, you’re able to maximise system efficiency, as the system reaches its maximum output sooner and then stays there for longer.
 By adding additional solar panels to a SolarEdge inverter, your system will generate more power in the morning, reach maximum output sooner, work at maximum output for longer and produce more power later into the afternoon.
 The downside is that on the best days of the year, the system’s output will be slightly clipped for a short period of time.
-By adding panels to your SolarEdge System, we can significantly increase system output and distribute this output more evenly across the day.
+By adding panels to your SolarEdge System, you can significantly increase system output and distribute this output more evenly across the day.